Atlantic period: Description

 The Atlantic was a time of rising temperature and marine transgression on the islands of Denmark and elsewhere.
 The sea rose to 3 m above its present level by the end of the period.
 The oysters found there required lower salinity.
 Tides of up to 1 m were present.
 Inland, lake levels in all north Europe were generally higher, with fluctuations.

 The temperature rise had the effect of extending southern climates northward in a relatively short period.
 Thermophilous ("heat-loving") species migrated northward.
 They did not replace the species that were there, but shifted the percentages in their favor.
 Across middle Europe, the boreal forests were replaced by climax or "old growth" deciduous ones, which, though providing a denser canopy, were more open at the base.

 The dense canopy theory, however, has been questioned by F. Vera.
 Oak and hazel require more light than is allowed by the dense canopy.
-Vera hypothesizes that the lowlands were more open and that the low frequency of grass pollen was caused by the browsing of large herbivores, such as aurochs and wild horses, a thesis referred to as the wood-pastury hypothesis.
+Vera hypothesizes that the lowlands were more open and that the low frequency of grass pollen was caused by the browsing of large herbivores, such as aurochs and wild horses, a thesis referred to as the wood-pasture hypothesis.